Perimenopause / Menopause

 The menopausal transition is a natural process just like puberty or the post-partum period is, but just like these other life phases it can be challenging to navigate as it is a phase of great change and necessary adaptation.

-To book a consultation in one of our menopause clinics run by British Menopause Society accredited menopause specialists at different locations throughout the borough.
+You can book a consultation at one of our menopause clinics, led by British Menopause Society accredited specialists, available at various locations throughout the borough.

 Advice and support